-Some strategies / aspects of investing that may feature more often here are deep value, activism, ASX LICs, special situation, FIRE, dividends, & global asset allocation.
+Some strategies / aspects of investing that may feature more often here are deep value, activism, ASX LICs, special situation, FIRE (financial independence retire early Australia), dividends, & global asset allocation.

 It’s the first time I have put out something like this in a blog post.
 It came to mind this year as I was quite impressed recently with some of the articles from other bloggers.
 That could influence me in a couple of ways.
 It could inspire me to lift the quality of my own writing.
 Or I could read more and share the quality work of other writers.
 I have gone with the latter approach in the short term anyway!
 Hopefully the former occurs at some point also though.

 Another reason was I happened to spend some time in the last month writing on some other sites, so I’ll pop those links at the bottom.
 Some of these I would normally make into a blog post of my own and send out anyway.
 So I’m still trying to stick to only a couple of blog posts a month max as I planned.
 I know these days all the spam mail in your inbox can be annoying.

 I am sure some links you may have come across but hopefully there will be some below that will be new to you.

 - Explores why perhaps hunting for a certain quality of companies is so popular that finding value amongst them may be difficult.
 If I was trying to put into words my excuse for why some ugly looking companies may make my portfolio at times then I would refer to this!

 Asset allocation for Australian investors

 - A couple of links coming up that argue for international diversification.
 Above shows that blending Australia / US stock exposures 50/50 in a portfolio might be attractive.

 - This one takes it a bit further and shows the interactions with US stock returns and other global markets.
 Going international with not only US markets could be a good value play now but also benefit in terms of smoothing out returns in the long run.